Mallick17/AWS-S3/README.md

 ---

 ## Securing Your S3 Bucket
+Amazon S3 (Simple Storage Service) provides various encryption options to protect data at rest.
+The keys used for encryption in S3 determine how the encryption and decryption processes are managed.
+Below are the encryption types in detail:

 ### **1. SSE-S3 (Server-Side Encryption with Amazon S3-Managed Keys)**
-- **What**: AWS automatically manages the encryption keys for your S3 bucket.
+- **Overview:**
+S3 automatically encrypts data using **AES-256** encryption before saving it to the disk and decrypts it when accessed.
+The encryption keys are managed by AWS, and users do not need to handle them.

+- **How It Works:**
-- **How It Works**: When you upload an object, S3 encrypts it using AES-256 encryption before storing it.
-AWS handles key management, rotation, and storage.
+  - When an object is uploaded, S3 automatically encrypts it using an encryption key generated and managed by Amazon S3.
+  - When the object is retrieved, S3 decrypts it automatically.

+- **Key Management:**
+  - Amazon S3 manages the encryption keys internally.
+  - No additional configuration is required.

+- **Use Case:**
-- **Why Use It**: Simple, no additional setup required.
-Ideal for users who don’t want to manage encryption keys.
+  - Suitable for users who need basic encryption without managing keys.

+- **Limitations:**
+  - Users do not have control over encryption keys.
+  - No fine-grained access control over key usage.

 <details>
   <summary>Steps to Create</summary>